 Winter Bel writes literary fiction and poetry.
-Her upcoming debut novel is 'After The Angels'.

-The upcoming works
+The forthcoming works

-Life outside of writing
+Outside of writing

 Winter Bel Newsletter

 Get updates on Winter Bel's novel 'After The Angels', short story collection 'Hard Place Rock', and poetry collection 'Passengers', as well as news about other projects by Winter Bel.
 Newsletter will tickle your inbox approximately every month (intense months of writing may be silent!).